SenseNet/sncom-resources/_docs/tutorials/working-with-actions-in-sensenet-using-reactjs.md

 ...
 ```

-Create ```handleDeleteClick``` method and call the previosly added deleteContent action with the given Id.
+Create ```handleDeleteClick``` method and call the previously added deleteContent action with the given Id.
 The second input param (```true```) means that the content will be immediately deleted, if it is not given or it is set to false the content will be moved to the trash instead.

 ```tsx
 ...